brendonakay/millgo/README.md

  - [x] Scanner that reads CSV
  - [ ] YAML parser
  - [ ] One proof of concept field operation
- - [ ] One model for proof of concept file type
+ - [x] Models for proof of concept file type